Seismic effects on the structure

 - Reversal of stresses takes place during earthquake shaking

-Gravity loads (Self weight) causes RC frames to bend, resulting in stretching and shortening at various locations.
-Tension is generated at surfaces
+- Gravity loads (Self-weight) cause RC frames to bend, resulting in stretching and shortening at various locations.
+Tension is generated on surfaces

 ACI special provisions for seismic design

 - The principal goal of the Special Provisions is to ensure adequate toughness under inelastic displacement reversals brought on by earthquake loading.

 - The provisions accomplish this goal by requiring the designer to provide for concrete confinement and inelastic rotation capacity.

 - No special requirements are placed on structures subjected to low or no seismic risk.